MicrosoftDocs/azure-docs-cli/docs-ref-conceptual/azure-cli-sp-tutorial-8.md

 If your account doesn't have permission to assign a role, you see an error message that your account "does not have authorization to perform action 'Microsoft.Authorization/roleAssignments/write'."
 Contact your Microsoft Entra administrator to manage roles.

-### Interactive authentication is needed

- When signing in with password authentication, error message "...Interactive authentication is needed..." occurs if your organization requires multifactor authentication.
-Switch to certificate-based authentication, or consider using [managed identities](/azure/active-directory/managed-identities-azure-resources/overview).

 ### Compliant device required

 If you try to create a service principal using a device that is not compliant with your organizations access policies, you will receive message "...Conditional Access policy requires a compliant device...".
 Switch to a computer that meets your organization's access policies.